-Here is an update on how things are humming along with the new “White Goat” line up!!
+Here is an update on how things are humming along with the new “White Goat” line up after our return back to New Zealnd!!
 However before I do so, I thought it was about high time I shared with you some history of myself and the “White Goat Band” and where we stand today after some 24 years of performing!!

 From Humble beginnings, Sharon (Bass Guitar) & I were taught by a very patient group of teachers at Bream Bay College in Ruakaka, New Zealand.
 Rose Waerea was the head of the Music Department.
 Rose was supported by Gordon Lee, Alex Wallace & Terry Toohill as guitar tutors.
 Sharon and I were quick to learn and were soon performing working gigs with Rose & Gordon’s “RED WING”.
 We were really enjoying this “playing music & getting paid for it thing!”